taliox/mailstatic/README.md

 ```

 You need to provide details for your IMAP Server and it's user so that the server can use a provided email account to forward the content of the POST request received from the HTML form.
-Additionally you can configure your server adress, the URI of the database and your Google Recaptcha information (check out the [Googles Recaptcha Site](https://developers.google.com/recaptcha/docs/display) to receive your information).
+Additionally you can configure your server address, the URI of the database and your Google Recaptcha information (check out the [Googles Recaptcha Site](https://developers.google.com/recaptcha/docs/display) to receive your information).

 After providing the necessary information you can start the server.

 ### Using python on your machine

 1. Open your commandline and navigate inside the project folder.
-2. Run `pip install -r .\requirements.txt` to install neccessary dependencies (in case it's not working try `python -m pip install -r .\requirements.txtpip install -r .\requirements.txt`).
+2. Run `pip install -r .\requirements.txt` to install necessary dependencies (in case it's not working try `python -m pip install -r .\requirements.txtpip install -r .\requirements.txt`).
 3. Run `python .\runserver.py` to boot the server.
 4. You should see the following message `Running on http://[::]:5000/ (Press CTRL+C to quit)`.
 5. If you want to start the production server, start it with gunicorn:  `pipenv run pipenv run gunicorn mailstatic:app --bind 0.0.0.0:5000`.
 It may be a good idea [to use a reverse-proxy](http://docs.gunicorn.org/en/stable/deploy.html) like nginx in front of it to terminate SSL and buffer slow requests.
 Checkout the project for configuration examples.